 - 15% of marketers measure the success of their content programs by how many leads they generate.
 (HubSpot)

-2021 has been a great year for email marketing as 77% of marketers reported seeing more engagement with email over the past year.
-This increase can be attributed to increased use of hyper-personalised messages, transparency and authenticity in a year that needed it most.
+One of the biggest modern marketing trends is email.
+77% of marketers reported seeing more engagement with email over the past year.
+This increase can be attributed to the increased use of hyper-personalised messages, transparency and authenticity in a year that needed it most.

-Engagement is up, and the number of emails is down as marketers send fewer weekly emails and prioritise segmentation, personalisation, and automation.
+Engagement is up, and the number of emails is down as marketers send fewer weekly emails and prioritise segmentation, personalisation, and automation for a better customer experience.

 Email marketing metrics

-- Message Personalization is the number one tactic used by email marketers to improve performance.
+- Message Personalisation is the number one tactic email marketers use to improve performance.
 (HubSpot)

-- Roughly 80% of marketers have reported an increase in email engagement over the past 12 months.
+- Roughly 80% of marketers have reported increased email engagement over the past 12 months.
 (HubSpot)

 - Friday is typically the day with the highest click-through rate potential, at 2.7%.
 (Campaign Monitor)